 Holy Habits is an adventure in Christian discipleship.
-Inspired by Luke’s model of church found in Acts 2:42–47, it identifies ten habits and encourages the development of a way of life formed by them.
+Inspired by Luke’s model of church found in Acts 2:42 to 2:47, it identifies ten habits and encourages the development of a way of life formed by them.

 Worship offered as grateful response involves all of our lives; our work, rest,